Zest-studi-o/P03-Hangman/README.md

 [Code from anywhere](https://app.codeanywhere.com/) - To write, edit and save code.

-[Google Fonts](https://fonts.google.com/) - To import fonts for the website.

 [Shields](https://shields.io/) - To add badges to the readme file.

 [Amiresponsive](https://ui.dev/amiresponsive) - To generate a mockup in different screen sizes.